JaredU3077/jaredu3077.github.io/docs/README.md

 ## Performance Considerations

 ### Loading Optimization
-- CSS files loaded in dependency order
+- CSS files loaded in dependency order with design tokens first
 - JavaScript modules use ES6 imports for tree-shaking
 - Audio files preloaded for immediate playback
 - Service Worker for caching and offline functionality